Marta Suplicy: National Politics

+MDB

 In 2016, after leaving the PT and joining the PMDB, Suplicy vigorously supported Vice President Michel Temer and President of Congress Eduardo Cunha in the move to impeach her former political party colleague President Dilma Rousseff.
-Suplicy's decision was deemed seriously divisive by many including her son, Supla, who proclaimed,"Minha mãe é golpista, meu pai é petista e eu sou anarquista.
-Momentos políticos difíceis, né" (My mother is a coup-plotter, my father is a member of the PT, and I am an anarchist.
-Difficult times, huh?).
+Suplicy's decision was deemed divisive by many, including her son, Supla, who proclaimed, "Minha mãe é golpista, meu pai é petista e eu sou anarquista.
+Momentos políticos difíceis, né" ("My mother is a coup-plotter, my father is a member of the PT, and I am an anarchist.
+Difficult times, huh?").

 Family

 Suplicy has three sons, one of whom is the musician Supla.
 From 1965 to 2001, she was married to Eduardo Suplicy, a PT Brazilian senator from the state of São Paulo who is the father of her children.
 Later, she married Luis Favre, whom she divorced after a relationship of nearly eight years.
 She currently dates Márcio Toledo, ex-president of the Jockey Club of São Paulo.